PROJECT MANAGEMENT FOR POWER INDUSTRY PROFESSIONALS AND PARA-PROFESSIONALS

 - Differentiating project outputs from business outcomes

-- Perform a project needs assessment and write goals, requirements and deliverables
+- Perform a project needs assessment & write goals, requirements & deliverables

-- Create key project documents including a statement of work, project plan worksheet and project charter
+- Create key project documents including a statement of work, project plan worksheet & project charter

-- Build a project schedule, estimating time, cost and resources
+- Build a project schedule, estimating time, costs & resources

 - Master the work breakdown structure